Skip to content

 Outcome Condition Economic effect (MVP)

-WIN valid reveal and matches assigned target bit eligible to claim after settlement
+WIN valid reveal and matches assigned target bit user may claim: refund stake + mint reward

-LOSE valid reveal but does not match stake is routed to SPL treasury during token settlement
+LOSE valid reveal but does not match stake is burned during token settlement

-NO-REVEAL no valid reveal by deadline (or invalid reveal) stake is slashed (MVP: burn)
+NO-REVEAL no valid reveal by deadline stake is burned during token settlement (same as LOSE)

 No promises